ibm-cloud-docs/codeengine/getting-started.md

 Create and run your first {{site.data.keyword.codeengineshort}} build and then deploy the container image in an application.
 {: shortdesc}

-{{site.data.keyword.codeengineshort}} can automatically push images to a {{site.data.keyword.registryshort}} namespaces in your account.
+{{site.data.keyword.codeengineshort}} can automatically push images to a {{site.data.keyword.registryshort}} namespace in your account.
 It can even create a namespace for you.
 To push images to a different {{site.data.keyword.registryshort}} account or to a private DockerHub account, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry).

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
 2. Select **Start creating** from **Start from source code**.